kantoku-code/Fusion360_BLACKSMITH/README.md

 ## **Installation**:

-To install, download/extract the zip file and register the "NEKONOTE" folder as an **add-in**.
+To install, download/extract the zip file and register the "BLACKSMITH" folder as an **add-in**.

 To register add-ins, follow the instructions [here](https://knowledge.autodesk.com/support/fusion-360/troubleshooting/caas/sfdcarticles/sfdcarticles/How-to-install-an-ADD-IN-and-Script-in-Fusion-360.html).